datachomp/datachomp.github.com/source/_posts/2014-01-11-enums-for-when-you-just-cant-handle-another-foreign-key.markdown

 	where t.typname = 'verdict' and n.nspname = 'public'

 #### re-fear-factor
 If you are ok with the above code... then good on you.
 However, we might want to populate a dropdown or something else in our application based on these values.
-Neither your typical Rails Dev or ActiveRecord itself is going to try to implement the above without tears of saddness streaming down to their Mac.
+Neither your typical Rails Dev or ActiveRecord itself is going to try to implement the above without tears of sadness streaming down to their Mac.
 We can build a bridge by just making a simple view and assigning a self.table_name = to the following:

 	create view my_lovely_enums as
 	select t.typname as enum_name,